 Hearing aids are small electronic devices that you wear in or behind your ear.
-It makes the sounds you need louder so that you can listen, communicate, and participate more fully in daily activities.
-A hearing aid can help you hear more in both quiet and noisy situations.
-However, only about one out of five people who would benefit from a hearing aid actually uses one.
+They turn up the sounds you need louder so that you can listen, communicate, and participate more fully in daily activities.
+Hearing aids can help you hear more in both quiet and noisy situations.
+Special algorithims and programming help boosts speech sounds and turns down unwanted noise.

 A hearing aid has three basic parts: a microphone, amplifier, and speaker.
 A hearing aid receives sound through a microphone, which converts the sound waves to electrical signals and sends them to an amplifier.
 The amplifier increases the power of the signals and then sends them to the ear through a speaker after being processed by extremely efficient microchips.

 Hearing aids are primarily useful in improving the hearing and speech comprehension of people who have hearing loss that results from damage to the small sensory cells in the inner ear, called hair cells.
 This type of hearing loss is called sensorineural hearing loss.
 The damage can occur as a result of disease, aging, or injury from noise or certain medicines.